ulbrichdennis/ulbrichdennis.github.io/_news/announcement_1.md

 related_posts: false
 ---

 Unfortunately, I am still looking for a job: I would like to return to research or teaching at a university, preferably full-time.
-In case you have any suggestions, please let me know.
+In case you have any offers or suggestions, please let me know.
 Thanks!